sdcnku/micropython/docs/library/omv.fir.rst

 .. function:: fir.draw_ir(image, ir, [alpha=128, [scale]])

    Draws the temperature list ``ir`` on the `image` using a rainbow table color conversion.
+This method auotmatically handles scaling the IR data to the right resolution and applies a centering offset to overlay on the image.

    ``alpha`` controls the transparency.
 256 for an opaque overlay.
 0 for none.

-   ``scale`` controls the rainbow table color conversion.
-The first number is the minimum temperature cutoff and the second number is the max.
+   ``scale`` is a two value tuple which controls the rainbow table color conversion.
+The first number is the minimum temperature in celsius cutoff and the second number is the max.
 Values closer to the min are blue and values closer to the max are red.

    The minimum and maximum values in the temperature list are used to scale